KevinPMoore/Board-Game-Guide/README.md

 6. Redo screenshots of updated version for ReadMe.md.

 7. Add containers to the li elements for better css on larger screens

+8. Fix when searching by theme, mechanics dont populate

 Board Game Guide
 Repo: https://github.com/KevinPMoore/Board-Game-Guide